 Our coordinators recruit a suitable person from the community to be the advocate and supporter.
 This community advocate has no conflict of interest because of their complete independence and can enhance the involvement a person with intellectual disability has in managing daily challenges, over the long term.

 NECA is not a service provider, a disability service, or a friendship program.
-It is a community program providing individualised cost free advocacy, run by the community for the community.
+It is a community program providing individualized cost free advocacy, run by the community for the community.
 Most people in the program receive ongoing advocacy by the same advocate year after year after year.

 Advocates are carefully matched with the person with disability and then receive ongoing support and training from NECA program staff.
 This includes tailored training about the NDIS and its impact on the individual for each advocate in a match.